Olympic gold medalist Katie Ledecky plans to swim for Stanford after she graduates from high school next year.

 Marathe expects a sellout for the Dec.
 5 matchup.
 The conference plans to re-evaluate the situation after three years.
 If the neutral site doesn't work, it has the option of returning to the home-hosting model.

-The league suspended the Earthquakes' Victor Bernardez, and the defender will miss Saturday's game at Seattle.
+The league suspended the Earthquakes' Victor Bernardez for a game, and the defender won't play Saturday at Seattle.
 He was cited for knocking down FC Dallas' David Texeira during San Jose's 2-1 win last weekend.
+Bernardez tripped the striker and then accidentally stepped on Texeira while going for the ball.
+Also, midfielder Shea Salinas (second red card), forward Alan Gordon (muscle strain) and center back Clarence Goodson (training with the U.S. national team) won't play Saturday.

 Staff writers Jon Wilner and Elliott Almond and wire services contributed to this report.